EDGDrummond/snarkExplainer/3.-why-you-should-care-about-zksnarks/polynomial-commitment-schemes.md

 A point of unknown order is $$T$$ where $$T=nG$$ (so the EC point $$G$$ added to itself $$n$$ times) and nobody knows what $$n$$ is.
 And thanks to the DLOG assumption, nobody can work it out.

 How do we get such a point?
-We use something called a **trusted setup**, but that takes some more time to explain, so for now, just imagine that somebody you really trust gave it to you, for example David Attenborough.
+We use something called a<mark style="color:purple;"> **trusted setup**</mark>, but that takes some more time to explain, so for now, just imagine that somebody you really trust gave it to you, for example David Attenborough.
 He went on his computer, made $$T$$, and then deleted $$n$$ from memory, so he can’t even recover it.

 Not only did he make $$T$$, he also made $$T^2=n^2G$$, as well as $$T^3=n^3G$$, and many more of these, up to $$T^{10^{10}}=n^{10^{10}}G$$.